 “We were meant to head out ten minutes ago, Jane.
 Hop to it.”

 With that, he turned and strode off again, the tails of his long coat flaring out behind him.
-The lingering sense of crushing disappointment at her mentor’s disapproval was palpable enough that Saul reached over and patted Jane’s hand.
+The lingering sense of crushing disappointment at her mentor’s disapproval was palpable enough that Saul almost reached over to pat Jane’s hand.

-“I’ll have one waitin’ for you when you get back, Jane.”
+“I’ll have one waitin’ for you when you get back, Calamity.”

 She glanced at him and smiled, the moment of sadness gone.